-Fiscal 2006 % of Revenues Fiscal 2005 % of Revenues As restated As restated (In thous ands) Gross margin \$ 185,126 50.1% \$ 107,393 45.2%
+Fiscal % of Fiscal % of

+2006 Revenues 2005 Revenues

+· (In thousands)

+Gross margin \$ 190 978 51.7% \$ 107 393 45.2%

 The increase in gross margin in fiscal 2006 compared with fiscal 2005 was primarily due to factory productivity, yield improvements and product mix enabling revenue growth, which in turn improved gross margin percentage.
 The productivity gains and yield improvements were facilitated by the successful completion of the transition to our new factory early in fiscal 2006.
-Excess custom probe card inventories increased inventory write-downs to \$17.6 million or 4.8% of revenues in fiscal 2006, compared to \$10.9 million or 4.6% in fiscal 2005.
-Excess custom inventories are not uncommon for us as our advanced wafer probe cards are custom designs manufactured in low volumes and must be delivered on relatively short lead-times, which requires us to acquire production materials and start certain production activities based on estimated production yields and forecasted demand prior to or in excess of actual demand for our wafer probe cards.
-Gross margin for fiscal 2006 includes additional stock based compensation expense of \$4.3 million, or 1.2% of revenue, due to the adoption of FAS 123(R) in the first quarter of fiscal 2006.
+While excess custom probe card inventories increased inventory write-downs to \$12.4 million in fiscal 2006, compared to \$10.9 million in fiscal 2005, they decreased as a percentage of revenues to 3.4% in fiscal 2006 from 4.6% in fiscal 2005.
+Excess custom inventories are not uncommon for us as our advanced wafer probe cards are manufactured in low volumes and must be delivered on relatively short lead-times, which requires us to acquire production materials and start certain production activities based on estimated production yields and forecasted demand prior to or in excess of actual demand for our wafer probe cards.
+Gross margin for fiscal 2006 includes additional stock based compensation expense of \$3.9 million, or 1.1% of revenue, due to the adoption of FAS 123(R) in the first quarter of fiscal 2006.
 Fiscal 2005 was impacted by factory start up costs of \$12.2 million, or 5.1% of revenues.